Focus of White Sox: ‘Loosen up, have some fun’

 During those crestfallen days of 2022, when the Sox were fading fast after their abbreviated heyday of a rebuild which produced nothing more than two winning seasons, Lucas Giolito often talked about the importance of getting back to making baseball fun again.

-Giolito mentioned it again this season when the White Sox were sinking even deeper, to a place so bad they had no choice but to trade Giolito away.
+Giolito mentioned it again this season when the White Sox were sinking even deeper, to a place so bad they had no choice but to trade him away.

 “Winning is fun and fun is winning,” said Ozzie Guillen, the manager who oversaw real World Series fun in 2005.